 This Baked Balsamic Bruschetta is the perfect party appetizer!
 To make this vegan bruschetta, lightly-oiled gluten-free bread is topped with a balsamic-marinated mixture of tomatoes, garlic and onion and sprinkled with vegan Parmesan, then baked in the oven and finished with a touch of fresh basil.

-Seriously, the flavor combination of the balsamic-marinated tomato mixture, the vegan Parmesan and the fresh basil is like a party in your mouth.
+The flavor combination of the balsamic-marinated tomato mixture, vegan Parmesan and fresh basil in this bruschetta is like a party in your mouth.

 But, if you're having a party in your house (or somewhere else), that works too! 😉